-The command errored out with exit status 1: python setup.py egg_info Check the older in the local bash configuration. '''
+The command errored out with exit status 1: python setup.py egg_info Check the local bash check the local bash check the local bash configuration. '''

 2. Q: How can I add a new model, setup, and coupling strategy to the esm_master tool?